 - How much hot water do you need?

 Hot water heaters come in different sizes and are rated to supply a certain amount of gallons per hour (GPH).
 To narrow down your decision, ask yourself how much hot water you or your family need.
 Do you use water at an average rate, or do you need a little extra?

 Traditional and hybrid hot water heaters take up a lot of space, whereas tankless water heaters are compact.
 Ask yourself where the water heater will be installed and how much room you have.

 Let’s break down the pros and cons of gas and electric water heaters:

 Gas Water Heaters: These have a higher up-front cost and must be vented outside, but they are more affordable to operate long-term.
 Gas water heaters also have a higher recovery rate, which is the time it takes to reheat the water after it is depleted.

 Electric Water Heaters: These are easy to maintain and install, but they cost more to run and have a slower recovery rate than gas.
 Electric water heaters are a better option for homes that do not already use gas for other appliances.

 Water Heater Size Considerations

-The size of traditional hot water heater you need depends on the amount of people in your home.
+The size of the traditional hot water heater you need depends on the number of people in your home.
 Most manufacturers provide guidelines for their units.
-A family of four should typically look at 50-gallon water heater or larger models.
+A family of four should typically look at a 50-gallon water heater or larger models.